Eric Corriel Studios

 Photo by Brett Wood

-Excite Bikes was created for the 2015 Red Hook Crit, which took place on Saturday, April 25th, 2015.
+Excite Bikes was created for the 2015 edition of the Red Hook Crit, which took place on Saturday, April 25, 2015.
 It is created with custom software written by the artist built on OpenFrameworks.
 It consists of three interactive “racetime” graphics projected onto the race course.
-The installation is played with an old school Nintendo controller.
+The installation is played with a Nintendo controller.

 Nighttime photograph of a man, on the left side of the frame, with an (original) Nintendo controller in his hands.
 On the right side, projected onto the race course behind him, is a multicolored, striped rectangle.